abhinash-bhagat/Bluebook_For_Bullfdozer_Price_Prediction/README.md

 * Test.csv is the test set, which won't be released until the last week of the competition.
 It contains data from May 1, 2012 - November 2012.
 Your score on the test set determines your final rank for the competition.
 # 3. Evaluation
 The evaluation metric for this competition is the RMSLE (root mean squared log error) between the actual and predicted auction prices.

+## Check `EDA_Report.html` file for the results and and some basic visuals of Data Analysis at one place.